 Are you anti gun?
 As an appreciator of firearms and shooting, I’ve always enjoyed watching biathlon ski racing (participants carry a gun and target shoot after their heart rate is amped to speed-metal levels).
 But folks uncomfortable with guns sometimes have a problem with the sport (ewwww, guns?), it’s expensive to participate in (guns are not cheap), and safety on the course can require extensive management and planning.
 Solution: ski/dart biathlon.
 Looks like fun.
 Just don’t fall on your darts.

 And then there is the saga of THE PASS.
 Up in Wyoming, sparsely populated land of the free, Teton Pass is seeing so many backcountry skiers they’ve plum run out of parking.
 Oh those evil cars.
-It’s too logical just to build a bigger parking area, instead they have to debate about providing skier shuttles, and talk about towing and ticketing.
+Building a bigger parking area is to logical, instead they debate about providing skier shuttles, and talk about towing and ticketing.
 It comes back to my old sermon: build more trailheads and better parking, and you solve all kinds of problems.
 Concentrate all the use at one trailhead, deny the reality of automobiles, and the problems never end.
-But I’m just a voice preaching in the vast wilderness of bureaucracy an greenthought.
+But I’m just a voice preaching in the vast wilderness of bureaucracy and greenthought.

 More on Loveland Pass urban scene: